EMDR

 But in distressing situations a persons capacity can become overwhelmed and the ability of the brain to process the information affected.
 On a neurological level the distressing memory can become stuck.
 This can present itself in distressing intrusive thoughts, disturbing dreams, avoidance of reminders and difficulty in being able to move on from the past.

 If a person has been unable to process an event by themselves, EMDR can be a useful tool to help the reprocessing of their memory.
-It does this in part by stimulating brain processing using eye movements (or other bi-lateral stimulation).
+It does this in part by stimulating brain processing using bi-lateral stimulation.

-In an EMDR session, the client is shown eye movements, similar to the rapid eye movement (REM) that occur naturally whilst in dream sleep.
+In an EMDR session, the client is shown bilateral movements, these may be through sound or tapping or eye movements.
+Bilateral eye movements are similar to the rapid eye movement (REM) that occur naturally whilst in dream sleep.
 In REM a persons eyes rapidly move from side to side and deep neurological processing takes place.
-Likewise through EMDR the alternating left-right stimulation of the brain through the eye movements seems to activate the frozen or blocked information processing system and reactivates a person’s innate ability to recover.
+Likewise the alternating left-right stimulation of the brain through EMDR bilateral stimulation seems to activate the frozen or blocked information processing system and reactivates a person’s innate ability to recover.

 In the process the distressing memories lose their intensity.